 In Nevada, the requirements for a testate will include being at least 18 years of age and of sound mind, the will must be signed by both the testator and two witnesses, it must be in writing, and it must name a beneficiary.
 However, the state of Nevada does recognize both handwritten and electronic wills that comply with state law.

-In Nevada, an estate skips probate if it’s less than $20,000.
+In Nevada, an estate skips probate if it’s less than $100,000 in size for a surviving spouse, or if it’s less than $25,000 for anyone else making a claim.
 Any more than that, though, and it must go through probate to be settled.
 However, in Nevada, you can make a living trust for many of your assets, which will help your heirs sidestep probate altogether.

 Nevada has not yet adopted the Uniform Probate Code, a standardized set of probate procedures used in 15 states.